 Exercise 1: Use a finger (with a trimmed and filed nail) that most closely matches the size of your nipple.
-Place the back-side of this finger against baby’s chin with the tip of your finger touching the underside of his nose.
-This should stimulate baby to gape widely.
-Allow him to draw in finger, pad side up, and suckle.
+Place the back-side of this finger against Baby’s chin with the tip of your finger touching the underside of his nose.
+This should stimulate Baby to gape widely.
+Allow him to draw in finger, pad side up, and suck.
 His tongue should cover his lower gums and your finger should be drawn in to the juncture of the hard and soft palate.
-If his tongue isn’t forward over his lower gums, or if the back of his tongue bunches up, gently press down on his tongue with forward (towards the lips) traction.
+If his tongue isn’t forward over his lower gums, or if the back of his tongue bunches up, gently press down on his tongue (saying “down”) and use forward (towards the lips) traction.

-Exercise 2: Start as above but turn finger over and press down on the back of tongue and draw slowly out, with downward and forward (toward his lips) pressure on tongue.
+Exercise 2: Begin as in exercise 1, but turn finger over and press down on the back of tongue and draw slowly out, with downward and forward (toward lips) pressure on tongue.
+Repeat a few times.

-Exercise 3: Gently stroke baby’s lips until he opens his mouth and you can stroke his lower gums side to side.
-His tongue should follow your finger.
-Then, gently massage the tip of his tongue in circular motions pressing down and out, encouraging his tongue to move over his lower gums.
+Exercise 4: Touch Baby’s chin, nose and upper lip.
+When Baby opens wide, gently massage the tip of his tongue in circular motions pressing down and out, encouraging his tongue to move over his lower gums.
 Massage can continue back further on the tongue with light pressure as finger moves back on tongue and firmer pressure when finger moves forward.
+Avoid gagging baby.

 Exercise 5: If a baby has a high or narrow palate and gags on the nipple or insists on a shallow latch, it may help to desensitize the palate.
 Begin by massaging Baby’s palate near the gum-line.
 Progressively massage deeper but avoid gagging Baby.
 Repeat exercise until Baby will allow a finger to touch his palate while sucking on a finger.
 It may take several days of short exercise sessions to be effective.